XingchengH/codepath/pre-work/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 [If I had more time or more hours to work on this project, I would definitely be willing to learn about these languages, and make the project stronger by adding more abilities, such the optional properties, make the project more attractive.
 The first stuffs I might want to do is make the square beautify, it is so simply with this monotonous color, and without any effects, and I might also want to make more sounds instead of just single notes, and maybe I would make the property of the game to change, such as when you clicked on the square stuffs, it is will disappeared, or something like that which might create surprise to the player.
-For now, the project seems just a semi finished product room, there is always thing you can do to improve this small project.
+The most important thing that I need to improve is the layout and the functionlities, which can help player perform better during this small game.
+For now, the project seems just a semifinished product room, there is always thing you can do to improve this small project.
 ]